-The Company has revised the lease liabilities as at 31 December 2020 to include the leases for office space for the extension period of five years, as the Company is reasonably certain to exercise the extension option.
+The Company has revised the lease liabilities as at 31 December 2020 to include the leases for office space for the extension period of five years.
+The Company has exercised the extension option in the financial year ended 31 December 2021.